Grace Hopper College

 Grace Hopper College is a residential college of Yale University, opened in 1933 as one of the original eight undergraduate residential colleges endowed by Edward Harkness.
-It was originally named Calhoun College after US Vice President John C. Calhoun, but renamed in 2017 in honor of computer scientist Grace Murray Hopper.
+It was originally named Calhoun College after John C. Calhoun, who served as vice president of the United States from 1825 to 1832, but was renamed in 2017 in honor of computer scientist Grace Murray Hopper.
 The building was designed by John Russell Pope.

 From the 1960s onward, Calhoun's white supremacist beliefs and pro-slavery leadership had prompted calls to rename the college and remove its tributes to Calhoun.
 In 2016, the Yale Corporation chose to retain the Calhoun name, but in 2017 it reversed its decision and renamed the college after Hopper.

 History

 Before the college

 In 1641, John Brockston established a farm on the plot of land that is now Grace Hopper College.
-After the Revolutionary War an inn was constructed that would later become the meeting place of the Phi Beta Kappa Society.
+After the American Revolutionary War an inn was constructed that would later become the meeting place of Phi Beta Kappa society.
 From 1863 until 1931 the land was home to the Yale Divinity School, which was housed in three buildings known as West Divinity Hall, Marquand Chapel, and East Divinity Hall.
 After Yale President James Rowland Angell announced the residential college plan in 1930, the Divinity School campus was demolished and a new campus built at the top of Prospect Hill, where it currently stands.